linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 09 Raising share capital.md

 He claimed the company was the world's first quoted recruitment specialist centred on the "green" sector.
 It would be headhunting for activities as diverse as wind farms and non-governmental organisations.

-After costs of about  $200,000, the net proceeds of the flotation were$ 550,000.
+After costs of about  \$200,000, the net proceeds of the flotation were\$ 550,000.
 "It is expensive - but we don't need to raise an enormous amount," he said.
 "We had to get what we needed to get the company going.
 Now we will grow it in an organic fashion."

 Source: Financial Times, 6 April 2010, p.
 17. Reprinted with permission.